fhightower-templates/threatconnect-angular-spaces-template/README.md

 # ThreatConnect Angular Spaces App Template

 **NOTE:** This app is **not** supported by ThreatConnect.
-While I attempt to keep it up to date and working well, you use it at your own risk.
+While I'll attempt to keep it up to date and working well, please use at your own risk!

 *Create a ThreatConnect spaces app in less than 30 seconds.*